Science policy of the United States: Prize competitions

+Challenge.gov contains a listing of active federal challenge and prize competitions.
+The website was launched in 2010 and is managed by the U.S. General Services Administration.

 Intellectual property policy

 Inventions "conceived or actually reduced to practice" in the performance of government-funded research may be subject to the Bayh–Dole Act.
+Congress set forth the U.S. patent policy in the Bayh-Dole Act in 1980 (codified in 35 U.S. Code § 200 as implemented by 37 CFR part 401).
+The policy and objective, as stated in the Bayh-Dole Act, is "to use the patent system to promote the utilization of inventions arising from federally supported research or development," among others.
+This policy and objective is incorporated verbatim in the Federal Acquisition Regulation.
+Contractors may elect to retain title to any subject invention made in the performance of U.S. government-funded research.
+If it happens, U.S. Government will have a worldwide, nonexclusive, nontransferable, irrevocable, paid-up license to practice the invention, or have it practiced for or on behalf of the United States.

 The Federal Research Public Access Act (111th congress S.1373, introduced 25 June 2009 but still in a Senate committee) would require "free online public access to such final peer-reviewed manuscripts or published versions as soon as practicable, but not later than 6 months after publication in peer-reviewed journals".
+The bill was later succeeded by the Fair Access to Science and Technology Research Act, which was introduced twice before it was introduced again in 115th Congress.

-The America Invents Act of 2011 moved the US from a 'first to invent' system to a 'first to file' model, the most significant patent reform since 1952.
+The Leahy-Smith America Invents Act of 2011 moved the United States from a 'first to invent' system to a 'first to file' model, the most significant patent reform since 1952.
 This act will limit or eliminate lengthy legal and bureaucratic challenges that used to accompany contested filings.
 However, the pressure to file early may limit the inventor's ability to exploit the period of exclusivity fully.
 It may also disadvantage very small entities, for which the legal costs of preparing an application are the main barrier to filing.
 This legislation has also fostered the rise of what are familiarly known as patent trolls.